Security of tenure

 Exceptions to Part 4 Tenancy

 There are some exceptions to claiming security of tenure through a ‘Part 4 Tenancy’: - A dwelling that is one of 2 dwellings, within a building that was originally one dwelling; where the tenant resides in one dwelling and the landlord resides in the other.
 The landlord must notify the tenant of this exemption in writing, at the commencement of the tenancy in order for it to be enforceable. - Section 50 student accommodation - Accommodation tied to the tenant's job.

 Section 34(b) enables a landlord to give notice with no reason where the tenant is coming to the end of a ‘Part 4 Tenancy’ or ‘Further Part 4 Tenancy’.
 The notice must expire on or after the end of the cycle.
 Threshold has lobbied for this to be removed as it goes against security of tenure provisions.

 What to do

-- If you have a lease and wish to notify the landlord of your intention to stay on used the template provided.
+If you have a lease and wish to notify the landlord of your intention to stay on in the tenancy, use the template provided.